Sport in Sri Lanka: American Football

 Beginning in November 2012, Colombo will field an American football team in the proposed Elite Football League of India, South Asia's first professional American football organization.
 The Colombo Lions, like all EFLI teams, will play their entire first season in Pune, India, but the games are slated for broadcast in Sri Lanka.

 Badminton

 Baseball

 Baseball was introduced to Sri Lanka in mid-1980s.
 The US Embassy to introduced the game to Sri Lanka on the request of former Minister Hon, Festus Perera.
 Four teams were created to learn about the game, which are Sri Lanka Air force Baseball Club, Shakthi Baseball Club, Gold Fish Baseball Club and Royal College Baseball Club.
 In the beginning the US Embassy staff played friendly baseball games with the local teams at Havelock Park, Colombo.

 Sri Lanka secured a position to compete in the first ever and the team's first ever tournament the Asian Baseball Cup, which was held in the Philippines in 1995.
 In 2009, the Sri Lanka national baseball team qualified for the 2009 Asian Baseball Championship, the first time in that tournament.

+The Sri Lanka Amateur Baseball Softball Association is also planning to introduce Baseball5 to the 13,000 schools in the country.